Domain Registration Services is a brand under Vodien Group, trusted by over 35,000 businesses and 230,000 users worldwide.

 As mentioned, the reason for there being two nameservers is if one fails, the other one can resolve requests.
 However, it can also be used for load balancing if traffic is particularly heavy.

 A couple of important notes:

-After updating your nameserver details, it can take up to 24 hours for the new information to propagate throughout the Internet.
+After updating your nameserver details, it can take up to 24 hours for the new information to propagate throughout the Internet (this is called the propagation window).
 This means that depending on your location, you may not be able to access the new location via your domain name until that time.
 The propagation window is something that's out of our and any web hosting company's control - it's just the way the Internet works.